 How to Better Protect Your Child Online

 It’s important to regularly update the software on all of your family’s devices so you can take advantage of all the latest features.
 And while technology is always improving, no single product can ensure complete safety from digital dangers.
-In addition to your flashy upgrade to iOS 13, Bark monitors tweens’ and teens’ online activities, alerting parents and guardians to potential issues like cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more.
-Sign up today for a free one-week trial!
+In addition to your flashy upgrade to iOS 13, Bark monitors tweens’ and teens’ online activities, alerting parents and guardians to potential issues like cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more. for a free one-week trial!

-Do you know what your kid is talking about when they talk about VSCO pictures?
+Have you asked yourself “What is VSCO app?” or perhaps do you know what your kid is talking about when they talk about VSCO pictures?
 It may sound like a government agency or manufacturing company, but it’s actually a photo- and video-editing app.
 Think of VSCO — complete with its stylish bevy of “VSCO girls” — as Instagram’s cooler, artsier sibling.
 VSCO (pronounced “vis’-co”) is an acronym for Visual Supply Company, and it’s one of the most popular photo apps that kids — maybe even your own — are using today.

-Originally started as VSCO Cam, VSCO began life as a simple filtering and editing app.
+Originally started as VSCO Cam, the VSCO app began life as a simple filtering and editing app.
 Today, however, it provides a world-wide social community for people to discover and explore other photographers as well as make connections.
-In this post, we break down for parents how the app works, why it’s trendy, why every teen you know is suddenly wearing oversized T-shirts, and what Bark now monitors on the platform.
+In this post, we break down for parents how the VSCO app works, why it’s trendy, why every teen you know is suddenly wearing oversized T-shirts, and what Bark now monitors on the platform.

 How VSCO Pictures Work

 Much like on Instagram, VSCO users create accounts and profiles before posting photos.
-The app is less user-centric and more dedicated to the photography itself, allowing people to focus on specific types of photography like nature, portraits, locations, and more.
+The VSCO app is less user-centric and more dedicated to the photography itself, allowing people to focus on specific types of photography like nature, portraits, locations, and more.
 The interface is clean, sparse, and with only the bare minimum of text — no captions or comments to clog up the feed, and no hashtags that lead your kids down rabbit holes to potentially inappropriate posts.

 To create content, users upload photos and can then choose from a variety of filters to make them “pop.”
-VSCO also relies on a “freemium” model that tempts users with extra features like journaling, special filters, and advanced editing tools that are available for purchase.
+The VSCO app also relies on a “freemium” model that tempts users with extra features like journaling, special filters, and advanced editing tools that are available for purchase.

 Do You Know a “VSCO Girl”?